 As an INFJ you may or may not struggle with these three mistakes.
 I know I have struggled with all three at different times and for different reasons!
 It could be easy to read this article and feel like it’s pointing a finger at all your shortcomings.
 Take heart.
 You have SO many wonderful gifts to bring to a relationship, and not all of the problems are your fault.
 Recognize your skills and abilities and develop those!
 INFJs who work on development and personal growth are highly empathetic, compassionate, and visionary.
 You bring a lot of warmth and deep understanding into your relationships, and that’s not something to take lightly!
-If you’d like to learn more about your personality type (and how to make the most of it) explore the INFJ Starter Kit that Joel and Antonia have created!
+If you’d like to learn more about your personality type (and how to make the most of it) explore the INFJ Owners Manual that Joel and Antonia have created!

 Other Articles you might like: